threshold.imwd(imwd, levels = 3:(imwd$nlevels - 1), type = "hard", policy =

 "hard"

-or "soft"
+or "soft".

 The policies are described in detail below.

-.
+levels.
 If TRUE a threshold

 is computed and applied separately to each scale level.